Speedloader: Magazine loaders

 Loading a firearm magazine, particularly one with a large capacity and a corresponding high spring pressure pushing the rounds to the top of the magazine, can be quite difficult.
 A number of devices are available to make this task simpler, which are sometimes called speedloaders but are more commonly known as magazine loaders, stripper clips, spoons, or stripper clip guides.
 The simplest are inexpensive devices that depress the top round in the magazine, allowing the next round to be partially inserted with no pressure on it.
 These are also called "thumb savers", and address ease of loading more than speed of loading.
 There are also devices available for certain popular firearms, such as the Ruger 10/22, that accept loose ammunition and will load a round into the magazine with a simple push of a button or turn of a crank.
 These are more complex and expensive (US$25 to US$50), but are more truly a speedloader since they do greatly reduce the time required to load a magazine.

 Stripper clips

-A stripper clip is a device that holds a number of rounds, usually from 5 to 10 rounds, and allows them to be inserted into a magazine (fixed or detachable) by attaching the clip to a special bracket and pressing the rounds into place.
-Military ammunition is often packaged in stripper clips, which, in older bolt-action rifles, could be loaded directly into the rifle's fixed magazine using a bracket machined into the rifle's action, or in modern rifles by the use of an adapter or guide that attaches the stripper clip to a detachable magazine.
+A stripper clip is a device that holds a number of rounds, usually from five to ten, and allows them to be inserted into a magazine (internal or detachable) by attaching the clip to a special bracket and pressing the rounds into place.
+Military ammunition is often packaged in stripper clips, which, in older bolt-action rifles, could be loaded directly into the rifle's internal magazine using a bracket machined into the rifle's action, or in modern rifles by the use of an adapter or guide that attaches the stripper clip to a detachable magazine.